GNOME/gtk-osx/README.md

 [meson](https://mesonbuild.com/), that requires Python3 and has
 dropped support for autotools builds in several of its core packages.

-Apple provided Python3 in Mac OS X 10.6 and dropped it in 10.7, so we need to arrange for Python 3 to be available for jhbuild to build meson files with as well as meson itself.
+Apple provided Python3 in Mac OS X 10.6, it in 10.7, and brought it back in 10.15, so until 10.15 is the minumum supported version we need to arrange for it to be available for jhbuild to build meson files with as well as meson itself.
 Gtk-OSX takes care of that at installation.
 It relies on two Python standard packages, [Pipenv](https://docs.pipenv.org/) and [pyenv](https://github.com/pyenv/pyenv).
 In combination they create a Python3 [virtual